 How to connect Apple Business Manager and configure ADE to SimpleMDM

-Connecting SimpleMDM with Apple Business Manager and configuring Automated Device Enrollment is easy and only takes a few minutes.
+Connecting SimpleMDM with Apple Business Manager and configuring Automated Device Enrollment takes only a few minutes.
 Here's everything you need to do to get started using ABM and ADE with SimpleMDM:

 Sign in to your Apple Business Manager account.